FlxVctr/RADICES/README.md

 This is the project repository relating to a Twitter follow network sampling experiment described in this talk: https://youtu.be/qsnGTl8d3qU?t=21823.
 A journal article describing the method and its results in detail is currently undergoing peer review.
 Until then you can [cite the software itself](https://doi.org/10.6084/m9.figshare.8864777.v1).

-In short: This software creates a sample of (mostly) core accounts in a language-based Twittersphere as described there.
+In short: This software prototype creates a sample of (mostly) core accounts in a language-based Twittersphere as described there.

+**NOTE: The language specification is not working at the moment due to changes in the Twitter API.
+We are working on a solution.
+Until then you can only collect global networks around seeds of your choosing.**

 Please feel free to open an issue or comment if you have any questions.